m-fol/GEO-SKILL/README.md

 - **Skill sector geospatial mapping using ESCO and land use**
 - **Open-source GIS technology** (Leaflet.js, GeoJSON, OSM)

-It is suitable for research, policy exploration, ESA EO training projects, and academic presentations on sustainability, environmental monitoring, and geospatial web applications.
+It is suitable for research, policy exploration, ESA EO training projects, and academic presentations on sustainability, environmental monitoring and geospatial web applications.

----

-## 👨‍🔬 Author

-**Forest Risk Explorer** was developed for educational and research purposes in alignment with the European Space Agency’s educational initiatives.
-It may serve as a basis for further expansion into real-time EO monitoring dashboards, occupational analysis systems, or forest policy decision support tools.

----